Code4me2/ollama/README.md

   </a>
 </div>

-# Ollama
+# Ollama with MCP (Model Context Protocol) Integration

-Get up and running with large language models.
+Get up and running with large language models that can execute tools and interact with external systems.

+> **Note**: This fork includes experimental MCP support for autonomous tool execution.
+See [MCP Documentation](./MCP_BUILD_AND_RUN.md) for details.

 ### macOS